RedFurrFox/Cupcake/README.md

 # Cupcake
- A successor of "SimpleGuildBot".
+ A successor of [SimpleGuildBot](https://github.com/RedFurrFox/SimpleGuildBot).
 Managing your guilded server for free.

 ---